Marie20767/CRA-template/README.md

 # React Template by Marie Impens

-Personal template used to create new React apps quickly.
+Personal template used to create new React apps quickly with CRA.

 ## Available Scripts